ehrpg/qstar/docs/index.md

 Every Check has to beat a set [Difficulty Level](/crisis#difficulty) in order to be successful.
-The [Difficulty Level](/crisis#difficulty) is influenced by circumstances, increasing or decreasing the difficulty.
+The [Difficulty Level](/crisis#difficulty) is influenced by circumstances, making a check harder or easier.

 *Contests* don't use [Difficulty Levels](/crisis#difficulty). *Contests* are used, when both parties are *active* (rather than one party being *passive*) and